 The social media dashboard also greatly improves productivity, by combining all active platforms in one place, to reduce the time spent monitoring and tracking the different elements across all spaces.

-Furthermore, through access to powerful analytics and organised data, one can easily judge the performance, and relative success of one’s campaigns, set smart goals, and determine the KPIs most relevant to the business.
+Furthermore, through access to powerful analytics and organized data, one can easily judge the performance, and relative success of one’s campaigns, set smart goals, and determine the KPIs most relevant to the business.

-Our 10 most relevant metrics and how to analyse their performance
+Our 10 most relevant metrics and how to analyze their performance

 The total number of times a campaign has been seen.